cubuletz/Firstmilestoneproject/README.md

 ## Viewport and responsive testing

--I used Boostrap to create responsive content in mobile devices and JQuery for the collapsing nav menu .
+-I used Bootstrap to create responsive content in mobile devices and JQuery for the collapsing nav menu.

 ### index.html

-1. From a mobile view the NavBar menu is verticaly collapsing pushing down the content to be visible for use in menu mode.
+1. From a mobile view, the NavBar menu is vertically collapsing pushing down the content to be visible for use in menu mode.
-2. In the mobile view the lead of the title will be hidden to leave a clean and easy to read page.
+2. In the mobile view, the lead of the title will be hidden to leave a clean and easy to read page.

 ### wings.html

-1. From a mobile view this is vertically alligned.
+1. From a mobile view, this is vertically aligned.
-2. In the mobile view the images are coming on the bottom and the text and buttons on the top in three rows.
+2. In the mobile view, the images are coming on the bottom and the text and buttons on the top in three rows.
-3. I wrapped all the content in a container and then gave a sepparate column for text and for pictures whit class col-12 col-md-6.
+3. I wrapped all the content in a container and then gave a separate column for text and pictures whit class col-12 col-md-6.

 ### about.html